-Charnwood Borough Council is a member of the DASH landlord accreditation scheme.
+Charnwood Borough Council works in partnership with the DASH landlord accreditation scheme.

 - DASH promotes good housing so tenants of DASH accredited landlords can expect a responsible landlord with better housing standards, quick repairs and maintenance and fair tenancy agreements.

 - Landlords benefit from a market advantage, resource materials and training, as well as inclusion on the DASH register of accredited landlords and reduced HMO licensing fees.

 DASH Resources – where housing professionals, landlords and property managers can find a host of publications.

 If you are the landlord of a House in Multiple Occupation (or HMO), please visit our separate Licensable HMO page for further details as to the mandatory license that large HMOs are required to have.